electrode-io/electrode-native/docs/cli/code-push/promote.md

 `--targetDescriptors <descriptors..>`

 * Specify one or more target native application version to promote the release to, in the form of a *complete native application descriptor* list (separated by spaces).
-* The target descriptor can be the same as the source descriptor if the promotion is just changing the deployment name (for example promoting a release from Staging to Production for the same native application version).
+* The target descriptor can be the same as the source descriptor if the promotion is only changing the deployment name (for example promoting a release from Staging to Production for the same native application version).

 `--targetSemVerDescriptor <descriptor>`